exonum/exonum-doc/src/home/what-is-exonum.md

 to continuously verify the system operation against these definitions.

-**Example.** In a [sample cryptocurrency implementation](cryptocurrency/intro.md), users can monitor the state of their wallet in real time;
+**Example.** In a [sample cryptocurrency implementation](cryptocurrency/intro.md), users can monitor the state of their wallet in real time.
-the state returned by serves is supplied with an unforgeable cryptographic proof.
+The state returned to a user by network nodes is supplied with an unforgeable cryptographic proof.

 ### Flexibility